linking123/linking123/README.md

 ### Hi there 👋

-I'm a full stack developer, and I'd like to make some contributions for open source and share some thoughts on my blog and github.
+I'm a full-stack developer.
+I'm passionate about contributing to open-source projects and sharing my insights on my blog and GitHub.

-I'm work and lives in Hefei.
+I work and live in Hefei-Shushan.

-I am finding remote job.

 ### Find me